How Can We Help South Africa’s Paper Recycling Industry?

 What individuals can do to help

 Ultimately, if you do not own a business, you can still help to counteract the problem and reduce the over-supply by paying close attention to minimising your personal and household waste.
-Avoid purchasing copious amounts of packaged foods, appliances etc. – anything that comes in a box or is packaged using paper of some kind.

 Visit fresh food farmers’ markets, buy second-hand items, and upcycle your old paper products in creative ways.